StrongMind/oneroster-client-ruby/README.md

   #The REST read request message for the getAcademicSession() API call.
   result = api_instance.get_academic_session(sourced_id)
   p result
-rescue SwaggerClient::ApiError => e
+rescue OneRosterClient::ApiError => e
   puts "Exception when calling AcademicSessionsManagementApi->get_academic_session: #{e}" end
 # Setup authorization
-SwaggerClient.configure do |config|
+OneRosterClient.configure do |config|
   # Configure OAuth2 access token for authorization: OAuth2Security
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = SwaggerClient::AcademicSessionsManagementApi.new
+api_instance = OneRosterClient::AcademicSessionsManagementApi.new
 opts = {
   limit: 100, # Integer | To define the download segmentation value i.e. the maximum number of records to be contained in the response.
   offset: 0, # Integer | The number of the first record to be supplied in the segmented response message.